alex7315/word-list/assignment-word-list/Readme.md

 # Word List

----
-**NOTE**

-This project is meant as an assignment for potential new hires of cgm LIFE.
----

-## Preface
-In this assignment we will assess your abilities with quarkus and kubernetes.
-You will be tasked with a imaginary scenario to perform various development tasks for the imaginary "Word List" product.

-The first part will be some programming tasks for quarkus while the second part consists of kubernetes related topics.

 ## Quarkus

 Our recently launched product "Word List" has had some success with consumers.
 The product is a word database